cmjio/mac-setting-up/02 - Development Environment/03 - Setting up localhost/03 - Installing MySQL.md

 `$ ./mysql -u root # To check if the root password is setup`<br />
 `$ exit`<br />
 `$ ./mysqladmin -u root password 'rootpwd'`

+## Calling mysql commands from anywhere

+Add the following to your .bashrc file:

+    export PATH="/usr/local/mysql/bin:$PATH"